-V{rms} = effective value; V_p = simple peak or crest value; V{pp} = peak to peak value; V{mom} = momentary value.
+Vrms = effective value; Vp = simple peak or crest value; Vpp = peak-to-peak value; Vmom = momentary value.

-The minimum signal voltage which must be applied to the Y input for a trace of 1div height is $1mV{pp}$ (± 5%) with this deflection coefficient displayed on the screen (readout) and the vernier switched off (VAR-LED dark).
+The minimum signal voltage which must be applied to the Y input for a trace of 1div height is $1mVpp\ (\pm 5\%)$ when this deflection coefficient is displayed on the screen (readout) and the vernier is switched off (VAR-LED dark).
 However, smaller signals than this may also be displayed.
-The deflection coefficients are indicated in mV/div or V/div (peak to peak value).
+The deflection coefficients are indicated in $mV/div\ or\ V/div\ (peak-to-peak\ value)$.

 The magnitude of the applied voltage is ascertained by multiplying the selected deflection coefficient by the vertical display height in div.
 If an attenuator probe x10 is used, a further multiplication by a factor of 10 is required to ascertain the correct voltage value.
-This factor can be entered into the oscilloscope's memory for automatic calculation.